 Advantages of metagenomics:

-One of the uppermost advantages of the present technique is its power to study many microorganisms in a single experiment that could not be possible with the conventional microbiology methods.
+One of the uppermost advantages of the present technique is its power to study many microorganisms in a single experiment which could not be possible with conventional microbiology methods.

 Besides, the sequencing-based metagenomic technique is highly accurate and faster.